atet/ggj2022/README.md

 ### Run the Flask Application

 Once you save this `api.py` script, you just need to run it:
+   * This will take up to a minute to load up

 ```console
 $ python ~/miniconda/api.py